 William Greene 1872 - Dec.
 1925

-Born in Australia in 1872, William Greene arrived in New Zealand in 1874.
+Born in Australia in 1872, William Greene arrived in Dunedin, N.Z. in 1874 with his family.
 A painter and teacher, he studied in Melbourne and London at Mr Frank Caldern's of Animal Painting in July 1905.
 After trips to Australia and England for training he taught art at Timaru High School.
 He established a studio in Bank Street, Timaru in 1894 and was a founding member of the South Canterbury Art Society and painted many scenes of life in and around Timaru.
+In 1895 he opened an art school and studio in the Royal Arcade in partnership with CHT Sterndale.
 He taught art at TBHS.
 He left a number of paintings to help form the core of a public collection.
 One of Mr Greene's fortes is drawing horses.
 The Unemployed was exhibited at one of the South Canterbury Art Society exhibitions.
 These donkeys which children would ride, were a common sight on Caroline Bay during the summer months earlier in the Twentieth Century.
 Such was their fame that their names have been recorded.
 From left to right they are Snowball, Sambo, Emma and Matilda.
 Mr Greene painted well over 500 paintings and many of these are in the hands of family members.
 Represented: Suter (only has one, Stacking), Hocken (has only one The pony), Aigantighe*.
 In 1899 Greene decided there was not enough scope for a professional painter to make a living in Timaru and disposed of 25 paintings through an art union.
-Moved to Melbourne for eight months and retuned to Timaru in 1901 for four years then over to Britain for further study.
+In 1900 he moved to Melbourne for eight months to study with sculptor Charles Richardson and retuned to Timaru in 1901 for four years then in 1905 over to London for further study at the Calderons School of Animal Painting in Kensington.
 He met an Hungarian artist while in Europe and married and returned to Timaru.
 He became a part time art teacher at Timaru HS in 1912.
 He left Timaru in 1921.
-Died in Christchurch in 1925. paintings
+Died in Christchurch in 1925. paintings.

 The Roadmakers at Patiti Point 30x40 1916.
 Greene presented this painting to the South Canterbury Arts Society for their collection.